sigmasaur/AwSW-it/README.md

 * At line 776, 959: Used if-statement to unfold variable `remyanswers`, for elegance:
   * At line 776: Unfolded *6* → *two (not)*.
 Note that `remyanswers` can never be `7`.
   * At line 959: Unfolded *2*, *3*, *4*, *5* → *two*, *three*, *four*, *five*.
-* At line 1091, 1390: Split in multiple parts to fit fewer lines.
+* At line 1091, 1390: Split into multiple parts to fit fewer lines.
 * At line 1140: Slightly pruned to fit fewer lines.
 * At line 1383, 1390: Corrected *I was aware <s>of</s> that*.
 * At line 1461: Corrected *Alliyah* → *Aaliyah*.